When Eight Bells Toll: Plot synopsis

 Five cargo ships have been hijacked in the Irish Sea; ships carrying vast quantities of precious stones and gold bullion.
 The crews later turn up, but the ships have disappeared.
 Clearly, the hijackers are getting impeccable intelligence.
 The British Secret Service, under Rear-Admiral Sir Arthur Arnford-Jason (known as "Uncle Arthur") has planted agents on the ships – but only the ship's masters know of their presence.
 When no word is received from the agents, Phillip Calvert (who narrates the story) and Hunslett are sent to investigate.

 They manage to track the latest hijacked ship – the Nantesville, carrying £8 million in gold bullion – to the Scottish Highlands and the sleepy port town of Torbay on the Island of Torbay (patterned after Tobermory, on the Isle of Mull).
 Under cover of being marine biologists on a UNESCO project, they travel in the Firecrest, an outwardly normal but very specially equipped motor launch.
 Calvert boards the ship under cover of night and finds that the two agents planted aboard have been murdered.
-His chief suspect is Cypriot shipping magnate Sir Anthony Skouros, whose luxury yacht, Shangri-La, is also anchored in Torbay.
+His chief suspect is Cypriot shipping magnate Sir Anthony Skouras, whose luxury yacht, Shangri-La, is also anchored in Torbay.

 Calvert barely escapes the murderous hijackers, and returns to his boat.
 But late at night, they are boarded by local police and plain-clothes men claiming to be customs officers seeking information on stolen chemicals.
 After the search and their departure, he finds the boat's well-concealed powerful radio to have been sabotaged.

 While searching the surrounding area in a Fleet Air Arm Helicopter, Calvert meets the occupants of a castle, Lord Kirkside and his teenage daughter Susan, who both clearly want him well away from the castle, and a fierce gun-toting local on his private island.

 As the helicopter brings Calvert back to Torbay, it comes under attack from the shore by machine-gun; and the pilot, Lieutenant Williams, is killed.
 The helicopter crashes, explodes and plummets into the sea.
 Calvert escapes from the helicopter after it sinks to the bottom.
 When he returns to Firecrest, he finds Hunslett is missing.

 Not having received any further communications from his agents, Uncle Arthur arrives himself by commandeered RAF launch.
 Together, they combat boarders and make ready for sea.
 On trying to use a concealed radio, they find it has been stolen and Hunslett's body left in its place.